EON Model EL3

 The EON model features one of the smallest three phase cabinet footprints in the industry!
 See how our 90-minute 33kW Inverter cabinet footprint compares to others.

-The EON has been shake-table tested and meets seismic standards which satisfy applicable portions of the California Building Code (CBC 2016) and the International Building Code (IBC 2015).
+The EON has been shake-table tested and our 10kW – 33kW models are offered with an optional seismic rating.
+These models meet seismic standards which satisfy applicable portions of the California Building Code (CBC 2016) and the International Building Code (IBC 2015).
 The verification testing required is recognized and accepted throughout the U.S. and many other countries.

 Learn more about our seismic testing and certification!